CyberFlameGO/svnpython/Doc/library/logging.rst

    one is deleted.
 The deletion logic uses the interval to determine which files to delete, so changing the interval may leave old files lying around.

-   If *delay* is true, then file opening is deferred until the first call to :meth:`emit`.

-   .. versionchanged:: 2.6
-      *delay* was added.

    .. method:: doRollover()